Tech support: 0800 279 02 74 info@flue-pipes.com (8am - 8pm) 7days/7

 Flue liner insulation will improve the draw significantly.

 Choosing the right product and technique to insulate a chimney liner is a big step in maintaining a safe and efficient home heating system.
 A well-insulated chimney liner not only improves the performance of your heating appliance but also helps to prevent lots of heat loss and ensure safety.
-In this brief guide, we'll walk you through the essentials of chimney liner insulation, looking at the need for proper installation and the unique benefits of Vermiculite, an excellent loose-fill thermal insulating material.

 Read More